-- Explore classics from Shakespeare to the Brontës to contemporary writers such as Zadie Smith. - The course provides a distinctive learning culture with individual support for all students. - We organise successful Short Story competitions and Literary Festival events with great authors and poets. - Graduate employment opportunities and engagement with writers and other industry specialists.
+- Explore classics from Shakespeare to the Brontës to contemporary writers such as Zadie Smith. - We organise successful Short Story competitions and Literary Festival events with great authors and poets. - Graduate employment opportunities and engagement with writers and other industry specialists.